 The funding arrangements and policy affecting the Council are decided every three years with the triennial valuation.
-Employer contribution levels are set with the Pension Fund's actuary so as to secure the solvency of the Pension Fund and to maintain stable employer rates.
-The last valuation was completed 31 March 2013 and a funding strategy was agreed to achieve a 100% funding level in 17 years (previously 20).
+The latest full triennial valuation with an effective date of 31 March 2016 was carried out by the Pension Fund's actuary (Mercers).
+This indicated a solvency funding level of 80% (72% at 31 March 2013).
+Employer contribution levels have been set so as to secure the solvency of the Pension Fund and to maintain stable employer rates.
+In practice, contribution levels have been set so as to target a 100% funding level in 17 years.

-The estimated contributions expected to be paid to the scheme during the annual period beginning 1 April 2016 is £28.6m.
+The estimated contributions expected to be paid to the scheme during the annual period beginning 1 April 2017 is £30.4m.